 Yes, you can freeze gluten free matzo apple cake.
 The best way to freeze the apple cake is to wrap it in plastic wrap tightly, then place it in a freezer bag or airtight container.

 To test for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the cake needs to be baked longer.
+If you see batter or crumbs, the cake must be baked longer.

-This cake will keep up to 4 days in an air-tight container in the refrigerator or for up to 4 months in the freezer.
+This cake will keep fresh for up to 4 days in an air-tight container in the refrigerator or for up to 4 months in the freezer.

 If you are serving this at your Passover Seder, you will want to try my easy Gluten Free Matzo recipe to serve.